ShyftXero/GrayMan/README.md

   - multiple dns channels
   - easily issue a migration to a new channel or deprecate/demote a channel
 - time-based heirarchy of trust. (older agents/channels are more trust-worthy)
-- payload keying and targeting
+- payload keying and instruction targeting
 - c2 channels selected by degree of interactivity and data directionality
   - Long-haul servers for "aliveness"
   - burnable interactive servers